+We had limitations of face-to-face questionnaire because of spread of covid-19 pandemic and that’s why we had online survey as well.

+There was no accurate data about income, car ownership and other variables (except gender) in table1 about the city.
-There are other important issues, such as the improvement of non-motorized transport infrastructure or other subjective variables which have been investigated by many earlier studies and are not addressed in this article, but there may be other latent variables that can be investigated in future research.

-Supplementary Materials: Not applicable.
+This article does not discuss other significant topics, such as the development of non-motorized transport infrastructure or other subjective factors, although there may be more latent variables that may be examined in further studies.Supplementary Materials: Not applicable.

 Author Contributions: Conceptualization, M.R. and S-M.S-H.; methodology, M.R.; software, M.R.; validation, M.R., S-M.S-H and A.N.; formal analysis, M.R.; investigation, M.R.; resources, M.R.; data curation, M.R.; writing—original draft preparation, M.R.; writing—review and editing, M.R.; visualization, M.R.; supervision, M.R.; project administration, M.R.; funding acquisition, S-M.S-H All authors have read and agreed to the published version of the manuscript.